Z3ROS1X/CKs-FilterList/Readme.md

 * `ToDo.md` is like the name already suggest the current todo list - same as the CONTRIBUTING.md it [needs to be read](https://github.com/CHEF-KOCH/CKs-FilterList/wiki/Filter-Policy-&-Issue-Tickets) before you submit something.

 #### Main Filter
 * The main list `/CK's-FilterList.txt` which will be loaded by your fav.
 Ad-Blocker extension.
 The filter gets updated at least every 8 days.
+The list contains all other lists!
+* `CK's-FilterList-slimm`.txt` is only the normal filter lists without any additional sublists.

 ##### uBO, Adblock etc filters